findy-network/findy-network.github.io/content/en/blog/SSI-identity-provider/index.md

 Furthermore, the transparent proof presentation process lets the user know which data fields the application sees.
 On the contrary, in the traditional flow, the user data usually gets transferred server-to-server invisibly.
-That makes the user unable to determine which data in detail the identity provider forwards from its' silo.
+That makes the user unable to determine which data in detail the identity provider forwards from its silo.

 {{< imgproc attributes Fit "625x625" >}}
-<em>In proof presentation, the wallet user sees in detail which attributes she shares with the application.</em>
+<em>In the proof presentation, the wallet user sees in detail which attributes she shares with the application.</em>
 {{< /imgproc >}}

 The verifiable credentials technology would even allow computations on the user data without